ArchitectsIkeda Yukie Architects / Ikeda Yukie, Ohno Toshiharu

 LocationNakano, Tokyo, Japan

-From the architect.
+Text description provided by the architects.
 Originally, the second floor was an old style Japanese lodging with several walls dividing the floor into tiny rooms.
 Since then, numerous renovations and extensions were carried out.
 Immediately prior to our joining the project, the second floor was used as a part of family house - a bit chaotic and still with a scattering of columns, remnants of the old walls.

 In order to comply with Japanese law, any changes to the structure of a wooden house situated in a fire protection area would require approval and take considerable time.
 The client was interested in a quicker turn-around and therefore we could not remove the all-too-many forest-like columns.